Kanchenjunga Circuit Trek

 Mount Glory Treks offers more than 10 years of trekking experience in the mountains.
 Our Kanchenjunga circuit trek itinerary is professionally designed to provide you with a smooth venture in the Kanchenjunga Region.

 During the journey, our experienced guides will support you and provide all the information about the region.
 Along with that, you will get the special cost of the package with the high-quality service from us.
 Feel free to contact us anytime, we will always support for before and after the trek.
-We have opened pre-booking for the Kanchenjunga Circuit Trek 2025 & 2026.
-You can also book the trip on our website, Whatsapp +977 9849856378, or email:[email protected], and other social media like Facebook, WhatsApp, and Viber.
+We have opened pre-booking for the Kanchenjunga Circuit Trek 2026 & 2027.
+You can also book the trip on our website, WhatsApp +977 9849856378, or email:[email protected], and on other social media like Facebook, WhatsApp, and Viber.

 Below are the key points of Mount Glory Treks